Get credits that enable:

 No. At this time, store offerings are all online services.

-During the preview, the Azure Store is available only in the United States.
+Azure Store is currently available in the following countries:

 During Preview, listing your service Azure Store is by invitation only.
-If you wish to submit an offering to be considered for an invitation, please send a request to firstname.lastname@example.org.
+If you wish to submit an offering to be considered for an invitation, please send a request to wastorepartners@@microsoft.com.

 Please see our onboarding guide and API documentation located on GitHub.